home-assistant-ecosystem/home-assistant-cli/README.rst

-The Home Assistant Command-line interface (``hass-cli``) allows one to work with a local or a remote `Home Assistant <https://home-assistant.io>`_ instance directly from the command-line.
+The Home Assistant Command-line interface (``hass-cli``) allows one to work with a local or a remote `Home Assistant <https://home-assistant.io>`_ Core instance directly from the command-line.

 .. image:: https://asciinema.org/a/216235.png
       :alt: hass-cli screencast